 What is restaurant inventory software?

-The primary functions of restaurant inventory software include tracking stock levels and managing supplier relationships.
-Other functions include generating detailed reports on inventory movements.
-This helps you to stay organised and make the right decision regarding purchasing and stock management.
+Other functions include generating detailed reports on inventory movements, helping you to stay organised and making the right decision regarding purchasing and stock management.

 Typical components of restaurant inventory software include hospitality procurement software, recipe management tools and waste tracking features.
 These elements work together to create an organised system which makes everything work more smoothly.